vatesfr/xen-orchestra/packages/xo-server-auth-ldap/README.md

 > **Note:** all failover servers must share the same credentials and directory structure as the primary.
 Failover only covers TCP-level failures, authentication errors and search errors are not retried.

+## Additional domains (multi-forest)

+The `additionalDomains` field lets you connect XO to multiple independent LDAP/AD forests.
+Each domain has its own URI, base, credentials, and group configuration.

+**Authentication flow:** XO tries the primary domain first.
+If the user is not found there, it falls through to each additional domain in order.
+If the same username exists in both the primary and an additional domain, the primary always wins and the additional domain's entry is never reached.

+**Group sync:** Groups are scoped per domain.
+Primary-domain groups keep their bare LDAP names for backward compatibility.
+Additional-domain groups are suffixed with the domain URI to avoid collisions, since the same group name (e.g. `Developers`) can exist in multiple forests.

+### Example of group sync in XO between two forests:
+**Primary domain   (ldap://corp.net)**
+- LDAP group: Developers ->  XO group: Developers
+- LDAP group: Admins ->  XO group: Admins

+**Additional domain (ldap://acme.net)**:
+- LDAP group: Developers  ->  XO group: Developers (ldap://acme.net)
+- LDAP group: Finance     ->  XO group: Finance (ldap://acme.net)

+> **Note:**
+> - A primary-domain group named `Developers` and an additional-domain group named `Developers` are two distinct XO groups with different members.
+They do not merge.
+> - Failover URIs within a domain are for high-availability only, not for cross-forest access.
+All failover URIs for a domain must replicate the same directory.
+> - Removing a domain from the configuration does not delete the XO groups it created.
+Clean them up manually if needed.

 ## Algorithm

 1. If `bind` is defined, attempt to bind using this user.